yiqun12/flexsim/README.md

 print( sum(my_list)/3)
 array_ = sub_set_sum( my_list, sum(my_list)/3)
 ```
 ###### utilize the array of expected time array to match all 53845 different sequences subarray in order to generate the sequences set that contains all the possible sequences.
-The result is there are 100 thousands different sequences that can be divided in 3 equal sum subarrays
+The result is there are 100 thousands different sequences that can be divided in 3 equal sum subarrays. time complexity O(n^2)  = 53845^2/2 = 1449642012 times takes probably 4 hours
 ```
 def check(b,my_list_):
     for element in b: